wustl-oncology/immuno_gcp_wdl_compute1/DNA_Vaccine_Design.md

 We are looking for pVACvector to make a DNA vector where all peptides are combined into one molecule minimizing the effects of junctional epitopes (that may create novel peptides) between the sequences. pVACvector inserts spacer amino acid sequences to minimize the binding score of junction epitopes.
-We are looking for an overall molecule that has poor binding.
+We are looking for an overall sequence where all the novel junctional epitopes introduced have poor binding.

 An example result which would be found in the `SAMPLE_results.dna.fa` folder is:
 ```